 - Caption providers or remote captioning provides additional opportunities for employment.
 Caption providers often work from a home office, a plus for many military spouses.
 As a caption provider working for a firm or as a freelancer, you might create captioning for television or webcasts or provide subtitling in different languages, including English.

 All court reporters must be extremely attentive to detail.
-Some reporters are required to be fluent in languages including Spanish, French, Italian, Creole, German, Russian, and Mandarin.
-Others may need to be familiar with technical, scientific, and medical terminology.
+Some reporters are required to be fluent in numerous languages.
+Others may need to be familiar with technical, scientific and medical terminology.

 Once you've met the education, experience and licensing requirements to become a court reporter, it’s time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.

 Consider volunteering, if possible, or doing an internship and proactively networking to build your court reporting experience.
 Tell family, friends, coworkers and all others that you are hoping to be a court reporter and ask for contacts they might have who can help you build and expand your network.